Monday, August 29, 2011

 'Even though she's old enough to remember when Mass was said in Latin,' I mused and then claimed my java.

 Sitting on the lawn before the wall of the former monastery, I drank my coffee and shared some Oreos with O. We would have to wait an hour before our group could have its turn in the church, the common Mass being now underway.
 This might have given a reasonable occasion for my friend to ask (though she didn't) why we would upset our walking schedule in order to celebrate the Tridentine Mass.
-And indeed, it would later mean skipping a rest stop and plodding on through 6.5 hot miles
+And indeed, it would later mean skipping a rest stop and plodding on through 6.5 hot miles.

 This seemed like the proper moment to sort out a particular question in my mind: 'Dlaczego biały-czarny-czerwony?'
 I had been asked the question why I was on pilgrimage many times the year before, as were others, and some even answered it on video.
 Apparently many pilgrims were asked the question this year as to why they chose this particular group.
-After Mass, as we began walking through the fields over tall grasses softly beaten down at
+After Mass, as we began walking through the fields over tall grasses softly beaten down at the base so that they resembled a jade, pleated gown, the answer slowly came to me.

 Once, two good men were debating the issue of attending the old Mass (at table of course).
 It was not a hateful dispute, but it was aggressive.
 Finally, the traditionalist ended as the victor by saying: 'Let's agree to disagree.
 You worship God your way, and I'll worship God His way.'